dat-a-man/AmanGuptAnalytics/README.md

 # ***Hello folks*** 😊
 Hope you are doing good.

 I am a Data Enthusiast and love (❤️) the data engineering and BI side of data.
 I have been doing Data Engineering and Analytics from about a year.
-Learning from seniors/mentors, I have done the projects linked below.Welcome to my  GitHub repo containing several data engineering and analytics projects.
+Learning from seniors/mentors, I have done the projects linked below.Welcome to my GitHub repo.
 I Have also done some freelancing.
 Details are  on [resume](https://drive.google.com/file/d/1GtnjfnNVAqvnVOV52VTbBd2OW3i-Ez2X/view?usp=sharing).

 Here's my **MISSION**: